How therapeutic laser therapy and exercise can provide pain relief for geriatric patients.

 With all the different variables defining the capabilities of each laser, my recommendation would be to start with the laser company’s recommendation, then play with the variables to see what works best in your hands.

-Therapeutic laser therapy can be beneficial for geriatric patients by treating pain; speeding the healing of skin, bone and soft tissue; and improving circulation.
+Laser therapy can be beneficial for geriatric patients by treating pain; speeding the healing of skin, bone and soft tissue; and improving circulation.
 We commonly utilize laser therapy in patients with chronic back pain, osteoarthritis, acute injuries such as tendinopathy, or post-surgical issues (from cruciate repair to dental extractions), and it can also be used for otis externa, stomatitis/gingivitis, and intra-operatively with tissues with compromised circulation.

 Exercises are vital tools that can be utilized with most canine patients, and are beneficial for our geriatrics.
 Sarcopenia is a normal old age change where the muscle fibers are replaced first with fat (no change in circumference of the limb) and then with fibrous tissue (visible atrophy).
 This process has been shown to be slowed down with exercises that use resistance, for instance using the underwater treadmill, and concentric weight bearing exercises.
 Concentric exercises are defined as exercises that shorten the muscle as it is working.